CDCgov/irma-core/docs/TRIMMER.md

         H --> I[Trimmed FASTQ]
 ```

 Every step in the process is optional, but if multiple operations are selected, the above chart shows the order in which trimming operations will proceed.
-Note that `Adapter Trim` and `Barcode Trim` are mutually exclusive, since [adapters](https://support-docs.illumina.com/SHARE/AdapterSequences/Content/SHARE/AdapterSeq/Overview.htm), an artifact of Illumina sequencing, and [barcodes](https://nanoporetech.com/document/chemistry-technical-document), an artifact of Oxford Nanopore Technologies sequencing, would not be expected to co-occur.
+Note that `Adapter Trim` and `Barcode Trim` are *mutually exclusive*, since [adapters](https://support-docs.illumina.com/SHARE/AdapterSequences/Content/SHARE/AdapterSeq/Overview.htm) are associated with Illumina sequencing while more error-prone [barcodes](https://nanoporetech.com/document/chemistry-technical-document) might be needed for Oxford Nanopore Technologies sequencing.

 ## Base Recoding